ylxdzsw/sopipe/readme.md

 #### Scripting / Debugging

-- [exec]: Spawn an external process and connects to its STDIO.
-This allows integrate virtually anything with substantial performance penalty.
+- [exec]: Spawn an external process and connect to its STDIN / STDOUT.
+This allows integrating virtually anything with substantial performance penalty.
 - [throttle]: Limit the flow rate like packets per second, byte per second, or randomly drop packets.
-- [tee]: broadcast to all outputs.
+- [tee]: Broadcast to all outputs.
-- [balance]: choose one output for each stream.
+- [balance]: Choose one output for each stream.
 This has the "any" semantic while `tee` is "all".
 - [drop]: Discard whatever received.
 - [echo]: Reply whatever received.